aeskildsen/md2tex/README.md

 ## Usage in other Python scripts

-The core functionality (conversion from Markdown to Tex) can be used in other Python scripts like this:
+The core functionality (conversion from Markdown to TeX) can be used in other Python scripts like this:
 ```python
 from md2tex import convert